This post is a Lacquered Furniture DIY – Six Simple Steps.

 Here’s where we started with both pieces:

 Southern Nell’s Gracious Living uses affiliate links.
 Read more HERE.sd

-I encourage you to check out this recent post: Spray Paint a Ginger Jar.
+I encourage you to check out this recent post where I used Lacquer Spray Paint: Spray Paint a Ginger Jar.
 Spray paint was also used in this DIY: Marble Shelving Unit ~ Budget Friendly and Easy DIY Makeover.

 Lacquered Furniture DIY

-Simple Steps to a Beautiful Lacquered Furniture Piece:
+Six Simple Steps to a Lacquered Furniture Piece:

-- Lightly sand the piece with a high grit sandpaper- I used 400 grit
+- Lightly sand the piece with a medium grit sandpaper- I used 80 grit

-- IF NECESSARY – as with my cheetah chair – tape off the area you with to keep paint free.
-(I’ve covered that in detail later in this post.)
+- IF NECESSARY tape off the area you wish to keep paint free.

 Here is a supply list for lacquering furniture: